verazi/verazi/README.md

 I’m an Information Technology graduate from the University of Melbourne. <br >
 I'm currently exploring LLM inference and applied AI. <br >
-My interests lies in High Performance Computing (HPC) and Large Language Model (LLM) <br >
+My interests lies in High Performance Computing (HPC) and Large Language Model (LLM)! <br >

-my projects
+see my pinned projects and feel free to reach out

 ## 📬 Please find me here